axiomzen/Look-Alike/coffee/util.coffee.md

 #### Get all Standard Deviations

-Given a subject and an array of objects, return an object describing each of subject's key's stdv on objects
+Given an array of attributes and an array of objects, return an object describing the stdv per attribute.

-    exports.allStdvs = (subject, objects) ->
+    exports.allStdvs = (keys, objects) ->
       stdvs = {}
-      for attr of subject
+      for attr in keys
         stdvs[attr] = exports.stdv(objects, attr)
       stdvs